junxit/us-congress-bills-111/metadata.md

 - 2009-05-18 — Placed on the Union Calendar, Calendar No. 59.
 - 2009-05-18 — Reported by the Committee on Oversight and Government.
 H. Rept.
 111-116, Part I.
 - 2009-05-18 — Reported by the Committee on Oversight and Government.
 H. Rept.
 111-116, Part I.
+- 2009-06-03 — Rules Committee Resolution H. Res.
+501 Reported to House.
+Rule provides for consideration of H.R.
+626 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+The resolution waives all points of order against consideration of the bill except those arising under clause 9 or 10 of rule XXI.
+- 2009-06-04 — Amendment (A001) offered by Mr. Issa. (consideration: CR H6234-6235, H6237; text: CR H6234)
+- 2009-06-04 — Amendment (A002) offered by Mr. Green, Al. (consideration: CR H6235-6236; text: CR H6235-6236)
+- 2009-06-04 — Amendment (A003) offered by Mr. Bright. (consideration: CR H6236-6237; text: CR H6236)
+- 2009-06-04 — Amendment agreed to Committee of the Whole
+- 2009-06-04 — Amendment agreed to Committee of the Whole
+- 2009-06-04 — Amendment failed in Committee of the Whole
+- 2009-06-04 — Considered under the provisions of rule H. Res.
+501. (consideration: CR H6223-6240)
+- 2009-06-04 — DEBATE - Pursuant to the provisions of H.Res.
+501, the Committee of the Whole proceeded with 10 minutes of debate on the Al Green (TX) amendment.
+- 2009-06-04 — DEBATE - Pursuant to the provisions of H.Res.
+501, the Committee of the Whole proceeded with 10 minutes of debate on the Bright amendment.
+- 2009-06-04 — DEBATE - Pursuant to the provisions of H.Res.
+501, the Committee of the Whole proceeded with 10 minutes of debate on the Issa amendment.
+- 2009-06-04 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Issa motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House forthwith with an amendment adding a new section to the end of the bill titled "LIMITATION".
+- 2009-06-04 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+626.
+- 2009-06-04 — House amendment agreed to: On agreeing to the Bright amendment (A003) Agreed to by voice vote.
+- 2009-06-04 — House amendment agreed to: On agreeing to the Green, Al amendment (A002) Agreed to by voice vote.
+- 2009-06-04 — House amendment not agreed to: On agreeing to the Issa amendment (A001) Failed by recorded vote: 157 - 258 (Roll no. 308).
+- 2009-06-04 — House amendment offered
+- 2009-06-04 — House amendment offered
+- 2009-06-04 — House amendment offered
+- 2009-06-04 — House amendment offered/reported by : Amendment (A001) offered by Mr. Issa.(consideration: CR H6234-6235, H6237; text: CR H6234)
+- 2009-06-04 — House amendment offered/reported by : Amendment (A002) offered by Mr. Green, Al.(consideration: CR H6235-6236; text: CR H6235-6236)
+- 2009-06-04 — House amendment offered/reported by : Amendment (A003) offered by Mr. Bright.(consideration: CR H6236-6237; text: CR H6236)
+- 2009-06-04 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+501 and Rule XVIII.
+- 2009-06-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-04 — Mr. Issa moved to recommit with instructions to Oversight and Government. (consideration: CR H6237-6239; text: CR H6237-6238)
+- 2009-06-04 — On agreeing to the Bright amendment (A003) Agreed to by voice vote.
+- 2009-06-04 — On agreeing to the Green, Al amendment (A002) Agreed to by voice vote.
+- 2009-06-04 — On agreeing to the Issa amendment (A001) Failed by recorded vote: 157 - 258 (Roll no. 308).
+- 2009-06-04 — On motion to recommit with instructions Failed by recorded vote: 171 - 241 (Roll no. 309).
+- 2009-06-04 — On passage Passed by recorded vote: 258 - 154, 1 Present (Roll no. 310).
+- 2009-06-04 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Issa amendment, the Chair put the question on adoption of the amendment and by voice vote, announced the noes had prevailed.
+Mr. Issa demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2009-06-04 — Passed/agreed to in House: On passage Passed by recorded vote: 258 - 154, 1 Present (Roll no. 310).
+- 2009-06-04 — Roll call votes on amendments in House
+- 2009-06-04 — Rule H. Res.
+501 passed House.
+- 2009-06-04 — Rule provides for consideration of H.R.
+626 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+The resolution waives all points of order against consideration of the bill except those arising under clause 9 or 10 of rule XXI.
+- 2009-06-04 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union. (text: CR H6233-6234)
+- 2009-06-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+626.
+- 2009-06-04 — The Speaker designated the Honorable Diana DeGette to act as Chairwoman of the Committee.
+- 2009-06-04 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6238)
+- 2009-06-04 — The previous question was ordered pursuant to the rule. (consideration: CR H6237)